nebulasio/nebdocs/docs/go-nebulas/tutorials/02-transaction.md

 {
     "result": {
-        "balance": "67066180000000000000",
+        "balance": "5000000000000000000000000",
         "nonce": "0",
-        "type": 87
+        "type": 87,
+        "height":"1",
+        "pending":"0"
     }
 }
 ```

 > **Note** Type is used to check if this account is a smart contract account. `88` represents smart contract account and `87` means a non-contract account.
+Hight is used to indicate the current height of the blockchain when API is called.
+Pending is used to show how many pending transactions of your address in the Tx Pool.

 As we see, the receiver has been rewarded some tokens for mining new blocks.